Clallam County, Washington: Politics

-Clallam County is a bellwether, holding the longest record, as of 2020, for predicting official presidential election winners in the entire country.
-It has voted the winning candidate in every presidential election since 1980, and in every election since 1920 except for 1968 and 1976.
-As of 2020, it is the only county in the United States that has voted for the presidential winner in every election since 1980, and currently has the longest streak as a bellwether county in the United States.
+Modern Clallam County is generally regarded as a competitive area politically.
+It was a bellwether, holding the longest record, until 2024, for predicting official presidential election winners in the entire country.
+In every election since 1920, except for 1968, 1976, and 2024, it has voted for the presidential election winner.
+Since 2004, the county has seen a Democratic trend, and even though it flipped Republican in 2016, this was largely due to a stronger third-party presence that year.
+In 2020 it supported Democrat Joe Biden with a majority, and in 2024 it defied the national average when it shifted further to the left, giving Kamala Harris the best performance by a Democrat since Lyndon Johnson in 1964.

+It voted the winning candidate in every presidential election from 1980 to 2020, the longest streak of any county in the country before ending its streak in 2024.
+Clallam County also voted for Bob Ferguson, Nick Brown, and Emily Randall in the 2024 Washington gubernatorial election, the 2024 Washington Attorney General election, and the 2024 Washington's 6th congressional district election.
+Ferguson won the county for the first time since the 2000 Washington gubernatorial election, despite underperforming Kamala Harris, indicating a potential leftward shift in the county.

 Democratic candidates are generally most successful in the county seat and largest city, Port Angeles, which casts a significant number of votes.
 The city of Sequim and its general vicinity (excepting newer developments such as Bell Hill which tend to be Republican) is generally considered a battleground area.
 The Forks area is generally Republican, with the exception of American Indian areas.
 The Makah tribe areas around Neah Bay are some of the most Democratic areas in the state.
 Otherwise, with the exception of a few locations (such as Blyn and Jamestown near Sequim), unincorporated Clallam County has a strong Republican lean.